Aggraxis/killer-bot/README.md

 I have also included a sample systemd service file that I used to run the script automatically on reboot.
 Just edit the paths, user, and enable/start the service.

-I accept no liability for anything that happens if you use this code.
-I make no warranties or guarantees whatsoever.
-Use at your own risk, etc.